bluebotgroup/github-actions/README.md

 - Run semantic release on pushes to the main branch
 - Send Slack notifications with the repository name and version
 - Use the organization secret `GH_PAT` that belongs to the `bluebot-gh-deploys` Github user
+- Use the organization variable `SLACK_WEBHOOK` that posts a message to our infra-builds channel